33Mic/CS191AS3/README.md

 ## But why?
 Initially, I was searching for a product that I knew for sure had very different prices around the world so that it would be more interesting to do the data analysis, as there would be a multitude of reasons for the price differences.
 I was well aware that car prices are different around the world.
 Like in my country Pakistan, we have 200 percent import duties on cars, making it very expensive to buy a car, compared to a place like Dubai where there are barely any taxes when you buy a car.

+{: .note }
-*Note: We also kept in mind that a good product to use for our index should be something akin to being a necessity.*
+> We also kept in mind that a good product to use for our index should be something akin to being a necessity.
 ## Steps we took to create our index:

 As a general overview of our process, using Jupyter Notebooks, we organized and analyzed our data using techniques learnt in CMPUT 191.
 We also used a combination of web scraping, requesting from an API and some good ol' fashioned data cleaning.